 Not sure if "acpi=off" is the same as "acpi=noirq" but it also allows the system to boot, discovered that via MX Linux.

 Just tested it and it is working fine now.

 Okay after further testing, the PR referenced that the dev claims fixes it doesn't in fact do so.
-Additional details should be provided once telepathy-mission-control and new polari are synced into stable (or if the individual that tested this against Solus 4.1 P.S. it isn't Solus 4).
+Additional details should be provided once telepathy-mission-control and new polari are synced into stable (if the individual that tested this against Solus 4.1 P.S. it isn't Solus 4 and reported the issue wants to follow up).
 Going to add the patch in regardless, but marking this as an upstream issue.

-This was an upstream bug with telepathy-mission-control that broke it:
+This was an upstream bug with telepathy-mission-control that breaks it:

 Well this is a surprise, while adding "noapic" or "nomodeset" to the Kernel line in Grub does not work and "apic=debug" does nothing, it turns out using "acpi=noirq" does allow the system to boot the current Solus 4.1 iso.